-Each final oral presentation should last 15 minutes per presentation if it is delivered by two students, or 12 minutes in the case of individual presentations.
-Visual aids and other supporting material will be accepted.
+The final oral presentation should last 15 minutes per person, which cannot be exceeded.
+PowerPoint or similar must be used, and visual aids and other additional supporting material will also be accepted.
 At the end of the presentation students will be required to reply to the examiners' questions.

-Students must give an oral presentation of their small scale research project, which can be structured as follows:
+Students must give an oral presentation of their small-scale research project, which can be structured as follows:

 - Introduction: The purpose of this section is to provide an overview of the project.
 The subject of study, the context in which it was carried out, the objectives and the research questions/ hypothesis must be clearly formulated. - Theoretical framework: The conceptual framework can include a literature review on the topic studied.
-The theoretical and/or practical background of the topic and previous investigations should be identified, along with related theories and key concepts. - Research design: The methodological approach must be described, as well as the research instruments used, how data were collected, and how processing and analysis were planned. - Results: The results obtained by means of the data collection instruments must be presented graphically. - Conclusions: In this final section the initial research questions must be answered and/or the initial hypotheses must be validated.
+The theoretical and/or practical background of the topic and previous investigations should be identified, along with related theories and key concepts. - Research design: The methodological approach must be described, as well as the research instruments used, how data were collected, and how processing and analysis were planned.

+- Results: The results obtained by means of the data collection instruments must be presented graphically. - Conclusions: In this final section the initial research questions must be answered and/or the initial hypotheses must be validated.
 Moreover, this section must show to which degree the set objectives have been achieved, and the whole project must be evaluated.
 The limitations of the study and unresolved issues must also be stated.
 Lastly, possible future research lines must be proposed. - References: The bibliography used to develop the project may be mentioned.